ajbanjara/Wireshark/TLS.md

 For a survey of supported TLS applications and libraries, see also [page 19 of Peter Wu's SSL/TLS Decryption SharkFest'18 EU presentation](https://lekensteyn.nl/files/wireshark-ssl-tls-decryption-secrets-sharkfest18eu.pdf#page=19).

+### Extracting decryption secrets to a text file:
+Decryption secrets can be exported from within Wireshark with the "Export TLS Session Keys" Dialog, documented [here](https://www.wireshark.org/docs/wsug_html_chunked/ChIOExportSection.html#ChIOExportTLSSessionKeys)

+As of Wireshark 4.2, the secrets file exported with the "Export TLS Session Keys" dialog will only contain secrets actually referenced within the current packets.

 ### Embedding decryption secrets in a pcapng file

 Since Wireshark 3.0 you can embed the TLS key log file in a **pcapng** file.
 This makes it much easier to distribute capture files with decryption secrets, and makes switching between capture files easier since the TLS protocol preference does not have to be updated.
 To add the contents of key log file `keys.txt` to capture file `in.pcap` and write the result to `out-dsb.pcapng`: